Nagendra1997/mesibo-documentation/index.md

 ### Basics of Dialogflow
 Dialogflow is an AI powered Google Service to build interactive conversational interfaces, such as chatbots.
 Once you train DialogFlow with data of your interest like emails, FAQs, etc., it can answer questions from your users in natural language.

-#### Dialogflow API (V2)
+### Dialogflow API
 Dialogflow Service is available through a REST interface.
-What this means is,  you simply invoke a URL(called the REST Endpoint) with your query.
+What this means is,you simply invoke a URL(called the REST Endpoint) with your query.
 Dialogflow will process the query and send the appropriate response .

 For more details on using Dialogflow , refer [DialogFlow Documentation](https://cloud.google.com/dialogflow/docs/)

-### REST Endpoint
+#### REST Endpoint
 To connect with Dialogflow , invoke the URL with the following format:

 ```
 https://dialogflow.googleapis.com/v2beta1/projects/<Project ID>/agent/sessions/<Session ID>
 ```
-Project ID is the Google Project Name linked with Dialogflow.
-You can get the project name from [GCP Console](https://console.cloud.google.com)
+**Project ID** is the Google Project Name linked with Dialogflow.
+You can get the project name from [GCP Console](https://console.cloud.google.com).

-Session ID can be a random number or some type of user and session identifier (preferably hashed).
+**Session ID** can be a random number or some type of user and session identifier (preferably hashed).

 For example, a sample Dialogflow REST URL looks like